+(28) INCLUSION OF TERRITORY.

+(a) The inclusion of any or all territory of the district within a municipality does not change, alter, or affect the boundary, territory, existence, or jurisdiction of the district.

+(b) The creation and establishment of the district shall not impair or alter the authority, power, obligations, or purpose of the Tohopekaliga Water Authority or its successors in providing water or wastewater services and facilities under the Tohopekaliga Water Authority Act.

-- (28) INCLUSION OF TERRITORY.-The inclusion of any or all territory of the district within a municipality does not change, alter, or affect the boundary, territory, existence, or jurisdiction of the district. - SALE OF REAL ESTATE WITHIN THE DISTRICT; REQUIRED DISCLOSURE TO PURCHASER.-Subsequent to the creation of this district under this act, each contract for the initial sale of a parcel of real property and each contract for the initial sale of a residential unit within the district shall include, immediately prior to the space reserved in the contract for the signature of the purchaser, the following disclosure statement in boldfaced and conspicuous type which is larger than the type in the remaining text of the contract: "THE STAR FARMS VILLAGE AT NORTH PORT STEWARDSHIP DISTRICT MAY IMPOSE AND LEVY TAXES OR ASSESSMENTS, OR BOTH TAXES AND ASSESSMENTS, ON THIS PROPERTY.
-THESE TAXES AND ASSESSMENTS PAY FOR THE CONSTRUCTION, OPERATION, AND MAINTENANCE COSTS OF CER-TAIN PUBLIC SYSTEMS, FACILITIES, AND SERVICES OF THE DIS-TRICT AND ARE SET ANNUALLY BY THE GOVERNING BOARD OF THE DISTRICT.
-THESE TAXES AND ASSESSMENTS ARE IN ADDI-TION TO COUNTY AND OTHER LOCAL GOVERNMENTAL TAXES AND ASSESSMENTS AND ALL OTHER TAXES AND ASSESSMENTS PRO-VIDED FOR BY LAW." - (30) NOTICE OF CREATION AND ESTABLISHMENT.-Within 30 days after the election of the first board of supervisors creating this district, the district shall cause to be recorded in the grantor-grantee index of the property records in Sarasota County a "Notice of Creation and Establishment of the Star Farms Village at North Port Stewardship District."
-The notice shall, at a minimum, include the legal description of the property covered by this act. - (31) DISTRICT PROPERTY PUBLIC; FEES.-Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax exempt bonding issued by the district, is public, and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access. - Section 7.
-If any provision of this act is determined unconstitutional or otherwise determined invalid by a court of law, all the rest and remainder of the act shall remain in full force and effect as the law of this state. - Section 8.
-This act shall take effect upon becoming a law, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the Star Farms Village at North Port Stewardship District, as required by Section 9 of Article VII of the State Constitution, voting in a referendum election held at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.
+(29) SALE OF REAL ESTATE WITHIN THE DISTRICT; REQUIRED DISCLOSURE TO PURCHASER.
+Subsequent to the creation of this district under this act, each contract for the initial sale of a parcel of real property and each contract for the initial sale of a residential unit within the district shall include, immediately prior to the space reserved in the contract for the signature of the purchaser, the following disclosure statement in boldfaced and conspicuous type which is larger than the type in the remaining text of the contract: "THE WATERLIN STEWARDSHIP DISTRICT MAY IMPOSE AND LEVY TAXES OR ASSESSMENTS, OR BOTH TAXES AND ASSESS-MENTS, ON THIS PROPERTY.
+THESE TAXES AND ASSESSMENTS PAY FOR THE CONSTRUCTION, OPERATION, AND MAINTENANCE COSTS OF CERTAIN PUBLIC SYSTEMS, FACILITIES, AND SERVICES OF THE DISTRICT AND ARE SET ANNUALLY BY THE GOVERNING BOARD OF THE DISTRICT.
+THESE TAXES AND ASSESSMENTS ARE IN ADDITION TO COUNTY AND OTHER LOCAL GOVERNMENTAL TAXES AND ASSESSMENTS AND ALL OTHER TAXES AND ASSESS-MENTS PROVIDED FOR BY LAW."

+(30) NOTICE OF CREATION AND ESTABLISHMENT.
+Within 30 days after the election of the first board of supervisors creating this district, the district shall cause to be recorded in the grantor-grantee index of the property records in Osceola County a "Notice of Creation and Establishment of the Waterlin Stewardship District."
+The notice shall, at a minimum, include the legal description of the property covered by this act.

+(31) DISTRICT PROPERTY PUBLIC; FEES.
+Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax exempt bonding issued by the district, is public; and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access.

+Section 7.
+This act being for the purpose of developing and promoting the public good and welfare of Osceola County, the territory included in the district, and the service area authorized to be served by the Tohopekaliga Water Authority, and the citizens, inhabitants, ratepayers, and taxpayers residing therein, shall be liberally construed to effect the purposes of the act as consistent with, cumulative, and supplemental to the powers of the county and the Tohopekaliga Water Authority.

+Section 8.
+If any provision of this act is determined unconstitutional or otherwise determined invalid by a court of law, all the rest and remainder of the act shall remain in full force and effect as the law of this state.

+Section 9.
+This act shall take effect upon becoming a law, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the Waterlin Stewardship District, as required by Section 9 of Article VII of the State Constitution, voting in a referendum election held during a general election at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.

-Approved by the Governor June 14, 2024.
+Approved by the Governor June 23, 2025.